AlexWiebe/Outsourced-Biodiversity-Loss/README.md

 fig4.R<br/>
 supp_fig_ratio.R<br/>

-## A note about computation
+## Computational requirements

+We ran all code using R version 4.3 on Princeton University’s High Performance Computing cluster system, with scripts run using ‘slurm’ scripts to set computational parameters for cluster usage.
+The code may be run on a computer with sufficient RAM to accommodate the in-memory operations.
 Some scripts have considerable computational requirements (>100 mb RAM, >100 hrs total continuous runtime across all species).
-We ran all code on Princeton University’s High Performance Computing cluster system, with scripts run using ‘slurm’ scripts to set computational parameters for cluster usage.
 An example slurm script (‘OBL_ex_slurm’) is housed in this repository.

 Alex Wiebe